F-gigabyte/RP_Pico_W_FreeRTOS_attack/README.md

 freertos -> directory holding the FreeRTOS kernel used to build the program with

 ## Building
-First clone the pico-sdk from https://github.com/raspberrypi/pico-sdk and call 'git update submodule --init' inside it
+Inside this repo call 'git submodule --init' to initialise the FreeRTOS submodule in this repo First clone the pico-sdk from https://github.com/raspberrypi/pico-sdk and call 'git update submodule --init' inside it
 Then set PICO_SDK_PATH to be this directory
 For the raspberry pi pico program, go into the example directory and type 'cmake -B build' then 'cmake --build build'